 Baked Apple Fritters

 These Baked Apple Fritters are so easy to make and so delicious, you really won’t miss the fried dough and splattering oil!
-Baked apple fritters will still give you that apple flavor in every bite.
+These fritters will still give you that apple flavor in every bite.
 Plus, they are drizzled with the homemade glaze I use for my other fritter recipes.
 These are a bit crisper than a fried fritter but just as flavorful.

-Kinds of Apples for Apple Fritters
+What Kinds of Apples are Best?

 I prefer to use Granny Smith apples in this recipe (as well as my original Apple Fritters recipe) as they hold up beautifully when baked or fried.
 We did try Honeycrisp apples and liked it, but when we tried Red Delicious apples, it wasn’t our favorite.
 The texture of the red delicious apples was almost the same as the donut and there wasn’t as strong of an apple flavor.
 When possible, opt for a Granny Smith!